-Summer internships open to any major for any type of internship.
-Funded by the Stephenson and Boyd internship funds.
+Summer internships open to any major for any type of internship are funded by the Stephenson and Boyd internship funds.

 Environmental Studies Internships

-Sewanee’s Environmental Studies Internship Fund offers stipends for environment-related summer programs in and outside of the United States thanks to the generosity of the Brewster, duPont, Fitzsimons, Lankewicz, Leroy, Mellon, Sommer-Speck, and Thomas funds.
-Open to students of all majors.
+The Sewanee’s Environmental Studies Internship Fund offers stipends for environment-related summer programs in and outside of the United States thanks to the generosity of the Brewster, duPont, Fitzsimons, Lankewicz, Leroy, Mellon, Sommer-Speck, and Thomas funds.
+These are open to students of all majors.

 Fund for Innovative Teaching and Learning

 The FITL research internships support student-faculty teams in collaborative or mentored scholarly research projects.
 Internships take place on the Sewanee campus.
-Established by a foundation that wishes to remain anonymous — aided by a bridge grant from the Jessie Ball duPont Fund.
+This fund was stablished by a foundation that wishes to remain anonymous — aided by a bridge grant from the Jessie Ball duPont Fund.

 Gessell Fellowship for Social Ethics

 Provides funds to enable an independent, year-long research project in social theory or social ethics.
 The project may be an academic research paper or field experience.
 Projects with a local focus are particularly encouraged.
-Awards alternate yearly between undergraduate students and seminary students.
+The awards alternate yearly between undergraduate students and seminary students.

 Lilly Endowment Internships

-LSDI allows students to develop internships of vocational exploration in either church or church-related organizations or within service and non-profit spheres.
+Students develop internships of vocational exploration in either church or church-related organizations or within service and non-profit spheres through this endowment.

-Recipients of this fund receive a stipend to work on a project with a Sewanee faculty member during the summer in the fields of Mathematics/Computer Science.
+Recipients with this support receive a stipend to work on a project with a Sewanee faculty member during the summer in the fields of Mathematics/Computer Science.